olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

   /*----------------------------------------------*/
   /* Process 1 receives a message from process 0  */
   /* and outputs the result                       */
-  /* User the send function and the defintion     */ /* of MPI_Recv to fill in A,B and C below       */ /*----------------------------------------------*/
+  /* Use the send function and the definition     */ /* of MPI_Recv to fill in A,B and C below       */ /*----------------------------------------------*/